storyfeet/dugi_bialan/content/works/little_red.md

 # "This is very good, so I can EAT you"

-vo-ezan wei giawin wiawa dan man liabei wei leban ei zezi, wei mugo ei zezi gin belas una won.
+vo-ezan wei giawin wiawa dan man liabei wei leban ei is-won, wei mugo ei is-won gin belas una won.

 # The wolf leapt from the bed, got hold of Elenoize, and gobbled her up in one mouthful

-beni la, usa wei liabei, wei geliama liabei suli
+beni la, is-di wei liabei, wei geliama liabei vuli

 # Once he finished, he went to sleep, and snored